SpaceBuckets/SpaceBuckets/static/docs/grow-lights/grow-lights.md

     * [Read a discussion on the safety of red/blue LED Grow Bulbs »](https://www.reddit.com/r/GrowDeals/comments/dc5kdc/100_watt_led_i_use_for_my_1_plant_grow_only_22/f265f2a/)"
 d: "This is a review of grow lights suitable for small spaces_ and Space Buckets, most of which are readily available and feature LED technology."
+f: "This is a review of <b>LED grow lights suitable for small spaces and Space Buckets</b>, most of which are available and easy to get on Amazon."
 ---